ryanlaw123/polyuctf/1-Memory-Forensic/writeup.md

 ​![image](assets/2.png)​

-First, we obtained the basic information of the image. `vol.exe -f (filename) windows.info`​
+Then, we obtained the basic information of the image. `vol.exe -f (filename) windows.info`​

 ​![image](assets/3.png)​